Dortmund to sustain ‘feel-good’ factor against Inter | Malay Mail

 However, the news is not all good for Favre.

-Chief playmaker and Germany star Marco Reus, who also missed the away defeat in Milan, limped off in the first-half on Saturday and is doubtful with a knock to the foot.
+Chief playmaker and Germany star Marco Reus, who also missed the away defeat in Milan, is doubtful with a knock to the foot.

-Despite two wins inside a week, Dortmund must take three points at home to Inter to calm fears of a group stage exit.
+Despite two wins inside a week, Dortmund must take three points to calm fears of a group stage exit.

 “Now Favre has to win,” demanded Germany’s top-selling daily Bild, especially with group leaders Barcelona at home to bottom side Slavia Prague tomorrow. — AFP